chethankm12/Springbootpractice/README.md

 # Springbootpractice
-Echo the line write in the computer
+Echo the line write in the computer is spring boot